I love this recipe because it’s so easy, and leftovers can be transformed into shredded tacos, or a Mexican-inspired chicken chili.

 Alternatively, you could skip the freezer and let it marinade in the fridge for a couple of hours and up to two days, then cook it according to the directions below.

-4 Thaw the chicken before cooking: When ready to cook, take the chicken out of the freezer in the morning before you go to work, and it will be ready to cook by the end of the day.
+First thing in the morning, take the chicken out of the freezer and it put in the refrigerator.
+It will be ready to cook by the end of the day.

 Lift the lid and stir the meat and vegetables together.
 Cook uncovered for another 5 minutes.

 Add the beans and cook for another 3 minutes until the beans warm through.
 The meat is cooked when you slice open a breast and the juices run clear.

 |Saturated Fat 3g||15%|

 |Total Carbohydrate 24g||9%|